2016 Applications Are Live!

 Diagnostic tests that are fast, accurate, low cost and accessible are crucial to the timely and effective care of patients.
-So too are tools to collect manage and interpret data.
-We are interested in technologies that impact how we identify and manage disease.
+So too are tools to collect, manage, and analyze data.
+We are interested in technologies that impact how we identify and manage individual and population health.

 Devices and Materials